Shalom everyone,

 The Israelite religion was never envisioned as a Taliban-style fundamentalist regime.
 Torah is the rule-book for a holy nation and a kingdom of priests, not for Gentiles who neither wish to worship our God, nor follow our ways, nor take on our beliefs and values.
 Nor is it imposed on those who do not wish to belong to our people, or ally themselves to us.

 I can present a golden example.
 In ancient times, there were foreigners – non-Jews – who prayed to and worshipped the God of Israel, practised the ethical and moral values of the God of Israel, but notably, did not follow Torah.
-This class of Gentiles are nowadays often called Noachides.
+This category of Gentiles are nowadays often called Noachides.
 Jews do not impose Torah on others – especially on those who do not want it.
 Forcing Torah upon someone actually invalidates its obligations.

 Torah is for Israel as a free people.
 Torah ensures that we have the resources to be a free people forever.
 It introduces certain ways of thinking that ensure we do not backslide into ways of thought and modes of behaviour that imprison us.